juansasoc/juansasoc/README.md

 ## Hi there 👋

 <h1>Hi, I'm Juan.
 After a few years of earning certifications, I have decided to shift into showcasing my projects here on Github.
 Below is what I
-Have so far.
+have so far.
 I look forward to sharing other projects both big and small with the Github community.
 Thanks for stopping by!

   - [Windows EventLog: Failed RDP Logins Source IP to full GeoData Conversion](https://github.com/juansasoc/Azure-Project/blob/main/README.md)